CUBIN Launcher Guide#

 &for addresses)tvm::ffi::dim3supports 1D, 2D, or 3D configurations:dim3(x),dim3(x, y),dim3(x, y, z)TVMFFIEnvGetStreamretrieves the correct CUDA stream for the deviceAlways check kernel launch results with

-TVM_FFI_CHECK_CUDA_ERROR(which checks CUDA Runtime API errors)
+TVM_FFI_CHECK_CUDA_ERROR(which checks CUDA Runtime API or Driver API errors depending on configuration)

 Loading CUBIN at Runtime#